Skip to main content

 Formats & tagging (high level)

-Questions are classified in ways that tie to skills, roles, job families, levels (e.g. difficulty tiers), format (multiple choice, scenario, short answer, open-ended-style labels in the product), and source lineage (where the content came from—internal, employer engagement programmes, job-description corpora, etc.).
+Questions are classified in ways that tie to skills, roles, job families, levels (e.g. difficulty tiers), format, and source lineage (where the content came from—internal, employer engagement programmes, job-description corpora, etc.).
 This is what makes filters and usage rollups meaningful.

 You do not need to memorise enums for customer calls—use the Filters panel language on screen.